Yutianrun/Hint_from_Hertz/README.md

 **NB:** This source code is CPU-specific.

 ## Tested Setup
-We follow the same setup as Hertzbleed attack.
-Similarly, the repo is fully tested with an Intel i7-9700CPU with the Ubuntu20.04.
-We cannot ensure  this code  works in virtualized environments, on alternative CPUs, custom hardware configurations, or with different operating systems.
+We follow the same setup as Hertzbleed attack：

+✅ Tested: Intel i7-9700 CPU, Ubuntu 20.04
+⚠️ Not guaranteed to work on VMs, other CPUs, custom hardware, or different OS.

 ### Requirements

+- Python 3
-* Sage 10.2
+- Sage 10.2
+- seaborn (Python package)
+- stress-ng (install via `sudo apt install stress-ng`)

 ## Materials